cemac/CFizer/README.md

 - `conventions`:    Set automatically by CFizer.

 # Running
-To run this version, from this directory:
+To run the CFizer on a directory of MONC outputs:

 `cfize [options] <source_directory>`

-where `<source_directory>` is the path for the directory containing the MONC NC files to be processed.
+where `<source_directory>` is the path for the directory containing the NC files to be processed.

 ## Options
 Option | Argument | Function | Example